animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations-quickstart.md

-Real-time, event stream processing is becoming an increasingly important task for data-intensive applications, primarily in order to respond to user requests in a timely manner. {data-store-name} Continuous Query (CQ) will help you achieve this rather complex task quite easily.
+Real-time, event stream processing is becoming an increasingly important task for data-intensive applications, primarily in order to respond to user requests in a timely manner.
+GemFire Continuous Query (CQ) will help you achieve this rather complex task quite easily.

 </div>